 In practice the school promotes academic excellence and in nurturing each student's talents whilst developing community minded individuals who enjoy learning and embrace diversity and are respectful of each other and themselves.

 The school employs a qualified nurse and a student welfare officer to enhance student engagement and wellbeing.
-All students have access to the ICT Centre and at least 4 computers in their own classroom and in the 3-6 year levels interactive white boards.
+All students have access to the ICT Centre and has access to iPads, desktop computers and interactive whiteboards in their own classrooms.

-The school community is very involved in a wide range of school activities and there is a very strong sense of community and they played a key role in the development of the 2013- 2016 School Strategic Plan.
-The key goals of this plan are to:
+The school community is very involved in a wide range of school activities and there is a very strong sense of community.